What is SEVIS?

-- Prepare a check, international money order, or foreign draft (drawn on U.S. anks only) in the amount of $200 USD, made payable to the "U.S. Department of Homeland Security."
+- Prepare a check, international money order, or foreign draft (drawn on U.S. banks only) in the amount of $200 USD, made payable to the "U.S. Department of Homeland Security."

 - Mail the completed Form I-901 and Payment to the address listed on Form I-901.

 - You should receive a Form I-797 Receipt Notice in a few days of processing the fee.
 Be sure to make copies of your receipt and keep it with your other important immigration documents.
-Fee payments should be entered into your permanent SEVIS record but it is strongly recommended that you retain a copy of your fee receipt (Form I-797) to use as needed.
+Fee payments should be entered into your permanent SEVIS record, but it is strongly recommended that you keep a copy of your fee receipt (Form I-797) to use as needed.

 - Present the Form I-797 Receipt Notice when applying for your visa.